Bachelor of Science

 The module consists of the parts dendrometry, biometry and measuring instrument science.

 You will be able to differentiate between legal norms and their origin; you will understand the administrative and fine procedures and their differences and will be able to make legally compliant decisions, particularly in the area of forest law, and present these in an appropriate form.
-They know the significance of the provisions of the German Civil Code (German Civil Code), which are necessary for the processing of legal transactions such as the sale of timber, leasing and renting of land or the purchase of work equipment.
-They know the importance of general terms and conditions for the practical implementation of contracts and can understand important clauses.
-They know the most important legal forms for companies and their legal implications as well as the basics of labour law.
+You will know the significance of the provisions of the German Civil Code (German Civil Code), which are necessary for the processing of legal transactions such as the sale of timber, leasing and renting of land or the purchase of work equipment.
+You will know the importance of general terms and conditions for the practical implementation of contracts and can understand important clauses.
+You will know the most important legal forms for companies and their legal implications as well as the basics of labour law.

 The module consists of the sections Academic Writing and Presentation and Communication.